Berthold Maria Schenk Graf von Stauffenberg

-Berthold Maria Schenk Graf von Stauffenberg (born 3 July 1934) is a German retired Bundeswehr general.
+Generalmajor Berthold Maria Schenk Graf von Stauffenberg (born 3 July 1934) is a German retired Bundeswehr general.
 Early in his career, he commanded Germany's largest military base.
 At the time of his retirement in 1994 he was Germany's longest serving soldier, having served in the Heer (Army) for thirty-eight years.
-He is the son of World War II colonel and resistance leader Claus von Stauffenberg.
+He is the son of World War II colonel and resistance leader Claus Graf von Stauffenberg.

-Biography
+Early life

-Stauffenberg is the oldest of five children of Claus Schenk Graf von Stauffenberg and a nephew of Berthold Schenk Graf von Stauffenberg, two German noblemen who were active in the 20 July plot to assassinate Adolf Hitler.
+Stauffenberg is the oldest of five children of Oberst Claus Schenk Graf von Stauffenberg and a nephew of Berthold Schenk Graf von Stauffenberg, two German noblemen who were active in the 20 July plot to assassinate Adolf Hitler.

 After the failed assassination and the subsequent executions, Stauffenberg's pregnant mother Nina Schenk Gräfin von Stauffenberg was interned in a concentration camp and separated from her four children, who were taken to a foster home in Bad Sachsa.
-Until the end of the war they were forced to use a different family name, as Schenk von Stauffenberg was not accepted as their name.
-Berthold Maria Schenk von Stauffenberg was the oldest of the children and had just turned ten at the time of the failed assassination plot.
+Until the end of the war, they were forced to use a different family name, as Schenk von Stauffenberg was not accepted as their name.
+Berthold Maria Schenk Graf von Stauffenberg was the oldest of the children and had just turned ten at the time of the failed assassination plot.

+Through his mother, he is a fourth cousin of King Charles III of the United Kingdom and the Commonwealth realms.

+Military career

-Stauffenberg was educated at Schule Schloss Salem before studying engineering and becoming an officer in West Germany's new army as soon as it was established in 1956.
+Graf von Stauffenberg was educated at Schule Schloss Salem before studying engineering at Friedrich-Alexander University of Erlangen-Nuremberg and becoming an officer in West Germany's new army as soon as it was established in 1956.

 From 1972 to 1974, he commanded Armoured Reconnaissance Training Battalion 11 at Munster, Lower Saxony, Germany's largest military base.
-His career culminated in promotion to Supreme Commander of Territorial Command South, and he retired in 1994 with the rank of Generalmajor.
+His career culminated in promotion to Supreme Commander of Territorial Command South, and he retired in 1994 with the rank of General major.
 He was Germany's longest serving soldier, after 38 years in the Bundeswehr.

+Family

 In Thurn on 22 September 1958, he married Mechthild Kunigunde Gräfin Bentzel von Sternau und Hohenau von Sturmfelder-Horneck (born 27 January 1938 in Bamberg), and they established a home in her family's hometown of Oppenweiler in Southern Germany.
 They have three sons: